dmach/dbox/README.md

 --------------

-The `gitc-recursive` program calls `gitc` recursively and inspects related GitHub pull requests for 'Requires:' or 'Tests:' references and clones all of them to the working directory.
+The `gitc-recursive` program calls `gitc` recursively and inspects related GitHub pull requests for `Requires:` or `Tests:` references and clones all of them to the working directory.
 The git repositories are switched according to the pull request references.